socketry/falcon/README.md

 	end
 end
 ```
+##### Rails 4.x

+Please ensure you have `config.allow_concurrency = true` in your configuration.

+##### Rails 5.x+

-This became the default in Rails 5 so no change is necessary in this version.
-Other web frameworks are generally unaffected.
+This became the default in Rails 5 so no change is necessary unless you explicitly disabled concurrency, in which case you should remove that configuration.

 ### WebSockets